edin-dal/scair/docs/_docs/defining_dialects.md

 ### Typed Operations and the DerivedOperationCompanion

-In ScaIR, Operations are defined as strongly typed Scala `case class`es.
-This replaces MLIR’s TableGen-generated C++ with ordinary Scala code that is checked at compile time.
+As with attributes, ScaIR defines operations using a typed definition plus a derived companion.
+Operations are defined as strongly typed Scala case classes.

 Each Operation definition consists of two parts: